Robert J. Merritt: Career

-He moved away from Redfern, but remained a grassroots activist, using his writing to promote his ideas of how dispossession has affected Aboriginal people, especially city-dwellers.
-In life and work he embodied a positive image of Aboriginal people.
+He moved away from Redfern, but remained a grassroots activist, using his writing to promote his ideas on how dispossession has affected Aboriginal people, especially city-dwellers.
+In life and work, he embodied a positive image of Aboriginal people.

 Other roles

 In 1977, Merritt was working for the Aboriginal Legal Service in Sydney.

-In November 1986, he was appointed chairman of the Aboriginal Arts Board, the first Aboriginal person on the Australia Council, and occupied the role until 1989.
+In November 1986, he was appointed chairman of the Aboriginal Arts Board, the first Aboriginal person to serve on the Australia Council, and held the role until 1989.

 He was chair of the Festival of Pacific Arts in 1988.

 Recognition

-Director George called Merritt "an extraordinary talent".
+Director George Ogilvie called Merritt "an extraordinary talent".

-In 1986 he won the FAW Patricia Weickhardt Award to an Aboriginal Writer.
+In 1986, he won the FAW Patricia Weickhardt Award for an Aboriginal Writer.

 Corroboree Eora earned an AWGIE nomination, while Short Changed earned five AFI nominations, one of which was for Merritt's screenplay.

 Later years and death

-Merritt, who was known to family and friends as Bobby, lived in Erskineville, Sydney, before his death in May 2011, aged 66.
+Merritt, who was known to family and friends as Bobby, lived in Erskineville, Sydney, before his death in May 2011 at the age of 66.
 His funeral service was held at St Mary's Catholic Church in Erskineville on 20 May.